devel0/react-ws-canvas/README.md

 - **TODO**
   - type 'select' for cell with combobox integrated
   - date picker when F2 (or double click) on date type cell
+  - isOverCell should true on last row when showPartialRows
 - deployment
   - remove any `from "react-ws-canvas";`